eglxiang/ytf/README.md

 (1) Unrestricted protocol: providing labels of subject identity.

 i) Splitting YFW by person.
 798 for training and 797 for testing.
 Each person has at least 1 sequences.
 The issue is that the training person set non-overlaps with testing person set.
-As a result, we need an unsupervised metric learning algorithm, which means learning a metric from the testing data themselves.
-However, the way we learn the metric can be trained from the training data. ii) Splitting each person's imagery by sequence.
+As a result, we learn a projection matrix from the training data and use it to project testing data into a hopefully more discriminative feature space. ii) Splitting each person's imagery by sequence.
 Only spliting those with at least 2 sequences (1,003 people).
 Taking 1 sequence of each person for training; the rest for testing.
 The person with only 1 sequence (592 people) will only be used as testing data which will be used to verify the generalisation of the learned metric or simply as a non-of-them class.